creativescala/doodle/README.md

     Doodle currently supports writing to PNG, GIF, and JPG formats.
 Just alter the type parameter of `write` accordingly.

+### Attention IntelliJ Users

+The Scala Plugin of IntelliJ still has an open bug which cannot resolve implicits correctly.
+The above example might give you an Error warning in Line XX.
+You can ignore this warning, or fix it using `circle.draw[Algebra, Drawing, Frame, Canvas]()`.
+Please use any text editor and [Metals](https://scalameta.org/metals/) to get a better experience using Doodle.

 ## Acknowledgements

 Doodle was written by Noel Welsh with contributions from [the contributors listed by Github][github-contributors].